I am a final-year Ph.D. Candidate in Computer Science at Simon Fraser

-I am a PhD student at Simon Fraser University, advised by Prof. Keval Vora.
-My research is on developing tools and techniques
+University, advised by Prof. Keval Vora.
+My research focuses

-incremental computation on streaming graphs, and to enable real-time analytics on large-scale streaming graphs
+computation on streaming graphs, enabling real-time analytics on large-scale mutations with provable

 Research Interests